 Can I just say something here?
-Baked good that are both Paleo AND Vegan are f*cking hard to make.
+Baked good that are both Paleo AND Vegan are a little hard to make.
 I mean, holy crap…I can’t use eggs.
 I can’t use wheat flour.
 I can’t use xanthan gum.
-I can’t use 90% of the gluten free flours out there…sooo, hey, Camilla, let’s make bread out of NOTHING!!
+I can’t use 90% of the gluten free flours out there…sooo, hey, let’s make bread out of NOTHING!!

 OK, it wasn’t out of nothing…I just had to get creative with…not a lot.

 I’ll admit up front that if you’re fat phobic at all, you’ll likely not want to eat this bread.
 But you knew from the start of this little Vegan Venture that I was not going to give up my most beloved macronutrient.
 Luckily, the fat content of this bread makes it really filling and I’ll say it made a very nice little breakfast for a few days.
 I also experimented with some open-faced sandwichmaking–might I recommend this spinach and chutney combo…

 Made me feel all exotic and creative when I really just had a ton of chutney left over.
 That’s economics, people.

 Anyhoo, the texture of this bread is definitely more of a quick bread, so it’s not going to bend and fold like a lot of commercial options, but it does the job.
 Not too bad for making bread out of nothing.
 I could be a Vegan Jesus…

 Wait..wait…I’d be amiss if I didn’t ask you to follow me on Twitter!
 Please??